Nobel Prize: Selection

 The institutions meet to choose the laureate or laureates in each field by a majority vote.
 Their decision, which cannot be appealed, is announced immediately after the vote.
 A maximum of three laureates and two different works may be selected per award.
 Except for the Peace Prize, which can be awarded to institutions, the awards can only be given to individuals.
+The winners are announced by the awarding institutions during the first two weeks of October.

 Posthumous nominations

 Although posthumous nominations are not presently permitted, individuals who died in the months between their nomination and the decision of the prize committee were originally eligible to receive the prize.
 This has occurred twice: the 1931 Literature Prize awarded to Erik Axel Karlfeldt, and the 1961 Peace Prize awarded to UN Secretary General Dag Hammarskjöld.
 Since 1974, laureates must be thought alive at the time of the October announcement.
 There has been one laureate, William Vickrey, who in 1996 died after the prize (in Economics) was announced but before it could be presented.
 On 3 October 2011, the laureates for the Nobel Prize in Physiology or Medicine were announced; however, the committee was not aware that one of the laureates, Ralph M. Steinman, had died three days earlier.
-The committee was debating about Steinman's prize, since the rule is that the prize is not awarded posthumously.
-The committee later decided that as the decision to award Steinman the prize "was made in good faith", it would remain unchanged.
+The committee reconsidered Steinman's award, since the rule is that the prize is not awarded posthumously, but decided that as the decision to award Steinman the prize "was made in good faith", it would remain unchanged, and the prize would be awarded.